jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Likewise, Progressive and Conservative extremists won't go easy.
 These ideologues don't know—or care—about upgrading to the Interner Age.
 Even now, they're fighting evolution to stay alive.

 These fights get very serious—like when Europe set itself aflame in the Thirty Years War fighting for a bypassed Medieval Age ruling philosophy.
 Now we have enraged Progressives and Conservatives blaming each other for our society's problems.

-They rally around trigger words, tea-party marches, woke culture, pronouns, toxic campuses and boardrooms, and "convince me I'm wrong" trolling.
+As the coronavirus drains our money, the Left and Right fights over trigger words, tea-party marches, woke culture, pronouns, toxic campuses and boardrooms, and "convince me I'm wrong" trolling, will only get worse.
 These misguided people will keep raising tensions until we click a new philosophy.

 Watch out.

 <div style='position:relative; padding-bottom:calc(57.50% + 44px)'><iframe src='https://gfycat.com/ifr/AgileFeminineAlpineroadguidetigerbeetle' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/agilefemininealpineroadguidetigerbeetle">via Gfycat</a></p>